List of Ed, Edd n Eddy characters: Eddy's Brother

 Eddy's Brother (Terry Klassen) is mentioned frequently throughout the series, mostly by Eddy, though his name is never revealed.
-Eddy mentions how his brother taught him much about how to scam, and to be a con artist, and throughout the series many of the children are shown to have a great fear and respect for him.
+Eddy mentions how his brother taught him much about how to scam and to be a con artist.
+Throughout the series, many of the children are shown to have a great fear and respect for him.
 He was previously an unseen character, but he finally makes an appearance in the movie Ed, Edd n Eddy's Big Picture Show.
-Eddy's brother at first seems to be everything the other kids imagined, but it turns out that all of the folklore surrounding him was made up by Eddy to impress the other kids, and in reality he is a sadistic individual who refers to Eddy as a "pipsqueak" and bullies him mercilessly, which ultimately caused Eddy to become who he is.
+Eddy's brother at first seems to be everything the other kids imagined, but it turns out that all of the folklore surrounding him was made up by Eddy to impress the other kids.
+In reality, he is a sadistic individual who refers to Eddy as a "pipsqueak" and bullies him mercilessly, which ultimately caused Eddy to become who he is.
 He works at the "Mondo a-Go Go" amusement park, but his specific job is unknown.